Skip to main content

 • Sterility: Supplied non-sterile (reprocessing required where applicable)

-• Lens: Optically correct polycarbonate anti-fog lens; designed for use over eyeglasses (OTG)
+• Lens: Optically correct polycarbonate anti-fog lens; OTG compatible

-• Cycle guidance (manufacturer stated): Tested to withstand 40 autoclave cycles (30 minutes at 121°C / 250°F); tolerance of up to 1 gamma irradiation cycle
+• Cycle guidance: Tested to withstand 40 autoclave cycles; tolerance of up to 1 gamma irradiation cycle

-• Packaging (manufacturer stated): One goggle per sealed PE bag (remove prior to autoclaving); 12 bags per inner box; five boxes per carton (60 pieces)
+• Packaging: One goggle per sealed PE bag (remove prior to autoclaving); 12 bags per inner box; five boxes per carton (60 pieces)

 Documentation rule: For controlled/validated programs, base acceptance criteria and cycle limits on current manufacturer documentation and your internal quality system.
 Do not "infer" disinfectant compatibility—verify it.

-• ISO 4 (Class 10) gowning programs that want a reusable, autoclavable eye-protection platform with defined cycle behavior.
+• ISO 4 gowning programs that want a reusable, autoclavable eye-protection platform with defined cycle behavior.

-• Operators who wear prescription eyewear and need a goggle solution that can be worn over glasses (OTG).
+• Operators who wear prescription eyewear and need a goggle solution worn over glasses (OTG).

 • Cleanroom cleaning and preparation activities where indirect ventilation and controlled handling/storage reduce contamination transfer risk.

-• Facilities with established autoclave capacity and segregation controls (used/autoclaved/released) to support repeatable reprocessing.
+• Facilities with established autoclave capacity and segregation controls to support repeatable reprocessing.

 • Programs that require visibility and reduced fogging to minimize lens/strap/face touches during work.

-USP <800> note (task-based): In hazardous drug workflows, eye protection is commonly required when there is credible risk of splash, spray, or spill exposure.
-In higher splash-risk tasks, a face shield may be layered over goggles so the eyes remain protected by a sealed interface while the full face is shielded (implement per SOP and risk assessment).
+USP <800> note: In hazardous drug workflows, in higher splash-risk tasks a face shield may be layered over goggles (implement per SOP and risk assessment).

-1. Stage correct status only: bring only “autoclaved/released” goggles into the gowning boundary (per your SOP and release rules).
+1. Stage correct status only: bring only "autoclaved/released" goggles into the gowning boundary.

 2. Don without contaminating critical surfaces: handle by strap and frame edges; avoid touching the inner lens surface.

-3. Set fit before sterile gloves (if applicable): tension and seal should be finalized before final glove donning to avoid rework.
+3. Set fit before sterile gloves (if applicable): tension and seal should be finalized before final glove donning.

 4. Define reprocessing limits: track autoclave cycles and replace when seal, strap, or lens performance degrades.

-5. Control cleaning chemistry: follow manufacturer lens-coating compatibility guidance; qualify alternates rather than improvising at the gowning boundary.
+5. Control cleaning chemistry: follow manufacturer lens-coating compatibility guidance; qualify alternates rather than improvising.

 6. Segregate used vs. ready: prevent cross-status mix-ups during shift changes using designated containers, labels, and custody rules.